The project addresses harassment and violent behaviour in co-op housing spaces.

 Get Involved!

-Our Core Team will finalize the program content and ensure it aligns with operational realities across the sector.
-Participation involves attending several working sessions between November and January, reviewing drafts, and contributing to implementation planning.
+Our team of organizations will finalize the program content and ensure it aligns with operational realities across the sector.
+Participation involves pledging your support to the project, attending several working sessions, reviewing drafts, and contributing to implementation planning.

 2. Support Us as an Early Adopter